Movement

 He began his talk by inviting the audience to create something together - a rhythm using hands and feet - to demonstrate that movement is something that is done by linking together many different elements.
 Half the room was instructed to create rhythms with claps, and the other half to use stomps.

 The result was a bit harmonic and a bit chaotic and utterly unique.
 It had never happened before, and it will never happen again.
-It gave me another buzz because whenever I realized that I have created something absolutely precious with other people, I feel lucky to be here.
+It gave me another buzz because whenever I realize that I have created something absolutely precious with other people, I feel lucky to be here.

 Our speaker continued by sharing some of his own story and journey as a dancer and choreographer, then invited the audience to ask questions for the remainder of the morning.
 The question that came to mind for me was this: “What is the relationship between personal expressions of movement, such as dance, and social movements?”
-He responded: “Unchoreographed social movement can become synchronized.”
-Now I’m buzzing like a bee.
+He responded (at about 27 minutes into his talk): “Unchoreographed social movement can become synchronized.”

 Unchoreographed social movement can become synchronized.